-Dr. Shruti Malik, physician at SGF’s Woodbridge, VA and Fair Oaks, VA locations shares with Today.com her experience with freezing her eggs at age 31.
+Dr. Shruti Malik, physician at SGF’s Fair Oaks, VA office shares with Today.com her experience with freezing her eggs at age 31.
 As a reproductive endocrinologist, Dr. Malik knew the ins and outs of the process and what to expect at the retrieval surgery, but she was not immune to the initial anxiety about actually freezing her eggs.

 “The decision to look at testing my ovarian reserve to see if I should freeze my eggs was nerve wracking for me,” Malik remembered.
 “I was nervous about the process, testing, and the reality that my ovarian reserve could be low.
 It was a little bit scary.”